animegolem/RMPC-Auto-Theme/RAG/AI-IMP/AI-IMP-008-highlight-contrast-guardrails.md

 <CRITICAL_RULE>
 Before marking an item complete on the checklist MUST **stop** and **think**.
 Have you validated all aspects are **implemented** and **tested**?
 </CRITICAL_RULE>
-- [ ] Update accent/active selection algorithms to enforce contrast thresholds.
+- [x] Update accent/active selection algorithms to enforce contrast thresholds.
-- [ ] Implement Lab lightness adjustment helper with bounds checking.
+- [x] Implement Lab lightness adjustment helper with bounds checking.
-- [ ] Add fallback path blending toward text/background when clusters fail.
+- [x] Add fallback path blending toward text/background when clusters fail.
-- [ ] Emit contrast metrics in JSON output for verification.
+- [x] Emit contrast metrics in JSON output for verification.
-- [ ] Document the new guarantees and configuration in README/docs.
+- [x] Document the new guarantees and configuration in README/docs.

 ### Acceptance Criteria
 **Scenario:** Theme generated from dark album art.
 **GIVEN** input art yields low-light palettes, **WHEN** the theme is generated,
-**THEN** the accent and active colors achieve ≥4.5:1 contrast with text and ≥3.0:1 with background (validated via automated test output).
+**THEN** the accent and active colors achieve ≥4.5:1 contrast with text and ≥3.0:1 with background (validated via automated test output) without dropping below the new default k value.

 **Scenario:** No cluster meets thresholds.
 **GIVEN** all clusters fail the thresholds,